Are Ceramic Brake Pads Better Than Metallic

 3. Are Ceramic Brakes Noisy?

 Ceramic brake pads are known for being quieter and smoother than their metallic counterparts, so it may be a surprise that they can still be noisy.
 While ceramic brake pads make less noise than metallic brakes, they still contain metal components that can produce a slight screeching or squealing sound when the brakes are applied.
-Additionally, the ceramic material in these brake pads is harder than metal, so that it can wear down more quickly.
+Additionally, the ceramic material in these brake pads is more challenging than metal, so it can wear down more quickly.
 This can also lead to an increase in noise over time.

 4. How Long Can Ceramic Brakes Last?